bangquanxie/HelpAI/_pages/biography.md

 ---

 I am currently an assistant professor, research fellow, and Ph.D. supervisor of advanced engineering college at Great Bay University, China（助理教授、研究员（正高）、博导）.
 My laboratory is called HelpAI Lab, focusing on the Embodied AI for Autonomous Driving and Robot.
 I was a joint training Ph.D. of South China University of Technology, China, and Clemson University, USA.
 And I was a Postdoctoral researcher of Embry-Riddle Aeronautical University, USA.
-I participated in the "[Deep Orange](https://cuicardeeporange.com/)" project of CU-ICAR, which publicly releases a concept car or a proposed production vehicle every two years.

 My research interests include Autonomous Driving and Robot, Embodied AI, Machine Vision, Multi-modal Fusion & State Estimation, Attention Mechanism & Transformers, AutoML & NAS, Large Model Semi-Supervised Learning, Model Compression and Distillation.